Lisa King Smith, Ed.S, LPC

 What Types of Treatment I Offer (My Treatment Approach)

-Based on my education, training, and experience, I primarily work from a Humanistic & Person Center perspective, influenced by Existential, Stoic, Transpersonal, Buddhist, and Christian perspectives.
-My academic background includes Humanistic/Transpersonal Psychology, Clinical Mental Health Counseling & Supervision, Philosophy, and Religious Studies.
-I find various treatment approaches valuable, including Cognitive Behavioral Therapy (CBT), Person Centered Therapy, Biofeedback, Hakomi Body Centered Mindfulness Based Therapy, Motivational Interviewing, Integral Psychotherapy, Integrative Mental Health, Adlerian Psychotherapy, Trauma Focused Cognitive Behavioral Therapy, and Logotherapy.
+I find various treatment approaches valuable, including Cognitive Behavioral Therapy (CBT), Person Centered Therapy, Biofeedback, Hakomi Body Centered Mindfulness Based Therapy, Motivational Interviewing, Integral Psychotherapy, Integrative Mental Health, Adlerian Psychotherapy, Positive Psychology, Coaching Psychology, Trauma Focused Cognitive Behavioral Therapy, and Logotherapy.
 I recently completed training in EFT & TFT (tapping) for anxiety and panic attacks.
-I’m certified as a Clinical Trauma Professional and a Certified Mental Health Integrative Medicine Provider through the International Trauma Training Institute.
-I’m also a Clinical Supervisor (CPCS) certified by my state’s professional organization
+I am certified as a Clinical Trauma Professional and a Certified Mental Health Integrative Medicine Provider.

 How Psychotherapy Can Help

 Psychotherapy can help people work through life issues such as relationships, communication, guilt, shame, depression, feeling overwhelmed, parenting, anxiety, weight loss, making significant changes, dealing with loss, life changes and much more.
 Having a third party to listen in an objective but caring way to help you find clarity, new tools, life skills, and perspective.
-Sometimes we just need someone to listen What to Expect at Your First Therapy Appointment
+Sometimes we just need someone to listen and to get unstuck from ways that are not working for you.
+The purpose of working together is to help you move on from old patterns, traumas, beliefs, and mindsets that are no longer helpful.
+Sometimes we have blindspots that prevent us from being the best person we can be.
+My job is to help you uncover some of those things and learn healthier ways to see things and to change the things you can control.
+Although I need to know your history, we will not dwell on the past, but focus more on how you can move forward toward a happier and healthier future..

 My View on the Purpose of Psychotherapy

 Psychotherapy can help in various ways.
 As a trained counselor and psychologist, I understand the challenges people face.
 It’s beneficial to have someone who can listen, provide solutions, offer perspective, and facilitate discussions about personal struggles.
 Talking through these issues can alleviate burdens and bring clarity.
 I view my role as a sacred space where clients can explore profound questions like living a meaningful life, finding purpose, understanding love, suffering, and the causes of bad events.
 I also consider psychotherapy as “Applied Philosophy” that addresses these complex issues.
+My hope is to help you learn healthier ways of thinking, feeling, self talk, self belief, perspective taking and mindset, while also creating healthy behaviors, coping strategies and adding tools to your emotional and behavioral toolbox.
+Ultimately, the goal is to help you find the tools to healing your body (nervous system, habits, lifestyle, physical and emotional responses), mind and spirit.
+Like I tell my clients, my job is for you to eventually not need me.

 What I Love about Being a Psychotherapist